kieranknowles1/selfhosting/readme.md

 ## Post setup

-### Cron jobs
+### Cron Jobs
 Cron jobs are used to perform regular maintenance tasks, such as backups and certificate renewal.

 The recommended cron jobs can be generated using `gencron.sh` and added using `crontab -e`.

+### Service Configuration
+On initial setup, you will notice a number of errors on the dashboard.
+This is because the services are not fully configured yet.

+#### Speedtest
+The speed test service does not automatically run tests by default.
+To enable it, log on using the default credentials `admin@example.com` and `password` and configure the service.
+The following changes are recommended:
+- General:
+  - Speedtest schedule: `*/15 * * * *` (every 15 minutes)
+  - Prune results older than: `30` days
+- Users -> admin:
+  - Change the password
+  - Change the email address

-### API Keys
+#### API Keys
-After configuring the containers, you will need to add API keys to `userenv.yml` and run `setup.nu --update`.
-See the schema for the required keys.
+Several services require API keys to function.
+These should be added to `userenv.yml` as per the schema and `setup.nu` should be run with the `--update` flag to apply the changes.

 ### Backups
 Backups are done using [Restic](https://restic.net/).
 The backup script is located in `./backup.nu` and should